oroinc/documentation/book/custom_application.rst

 Create Custom Oro Application
 =============================

-No two businesses are alike - this is part of Oro products philosophy and this is why flexibility is one of the key principles that drives architecture of Oro products.
-Depends what you are planning to build, you can create your custom application with minimum functions and start with `OroPlatform`_, or use `OroCRM`_ or `OroCommerce`_ applications as a base line.
-No matter what is your starting point, there are no difference in the customization process.
+No two businesses are alike.
+This motto is a part of Oro products philosophy and this is why flexibility is one of the key principles that drive architecture in Oro.
+Depending on what you are planning to build, you can create your custom application with minimum functions.
+Start either with `OroPlatform`_, or `OroCRM`_, or `OroCommerce`_ application as a baseline.
+No matter what is your starting point, there is no difference in the customization process.

 Application Repository and Installation